BA Joint Hons French & Marketing

 Marketing

-The first-year introductory class focuses on the broad principles of marketing and considers marketing management within an organisation.
+You'll learn about the basic principles of marketing and explore marketing within an organisation.

 French